DP13798 The macroeconomic impact of Trump

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13798|

-How much credit does Donald Trump deserve for the macroeconomic performance of the US economy?
-Growth and job creation have been robust during the first 2.5 years since he took office, but this does not prove that Trump made a difference.
-In this note we develop a counterfactual scenario for how the US economy would have evolved without Trump---we let a matching algorithm determine which combination of other economies best resembles the pre-election path of the US economy.
-We then compare the post-election performance of the US economy to this synthetic "doppelganger".
-For now there is little evidence for a Trump effect.
+Donald Trump was President of the United States from January 2017 to January 2021.
+During that time, except for the period since spring 2020 when the COVID-19 pandemic took its toll on economic activity, the US economy has been doing very well according to key indicators like the unemployment rate and GDP growth.
+Does Trump deserve credit for the booming economy?
+To address this question, we develop a counterfactual scenario for how the US economy would have evolved without Trump---we let a matching algorithm determine which combination of other economies best resembles the pre-election path of the US economy.
+We then compare the performance of the US economy during Trump's Presidency to this synthetic ``doppelganger''.
+There is little evidence for a Trump effect.